PhiJam1/Validity-Bar/README.md

 # Validity-Bar
-Creating a validity bar where users can report misinformation on youtube
+Creating a validity bar where users can report misinformation on youtube.
+PJ